snl123/3D-storm-nowcasting/README.md

 # 3D-storm-nowcasting
-Three-dimensional gridded radar echo extrapolation for convective storm nowcasting based on a 3D-ConvLSTM model
+Code for the paper: Three-dimensional gridded radar echo extrapolation for convective storm nowcasting based on a 3D-ConvLSTM model

 ## Dependencies
 In general, several major packages are needed\